Home > Eating In > By Course > Main Dishes > 20 Toppings Every Nacho Bar Needs

 Nacho Topping Ideas

-There are lots of options for nachos so consider offering a variety.
+There are lots of options for nacho toppings so consider offering a variety.
 This will make sure that there is a little something for everyone.

-• Proteins: chili (with beans or without), ground turkey or beef with taco seasoning, chorizo, shredded chicken or chicken fajita, pulled pork or carnitas, and steak fajita (we love using marinated flank steak, too), refried beans, and black beans
+• Proteins: chili (with beans or without), taco meat, ground beef, chorizo, shredded chicken or chicken fajita, pulled pork or carnitas, and steak fajita (we love using marinated flank steak, too), refried beans, pinto beans, and black beans

-• Cheese and other Dairy: shredded cheese, queso, sour cream or crema, ranch dressing
+• Cheese and other Dairy: shredded cheese, nacho cheese sauce or queso (for a little spice use green chile queso), sour cream or crema, ranch dressing

-• Veggies: diced tomatoes, pico de gallo, guacamole or avocado slices, jalapenos, green onions, red onions, grilled peppers and onions, radishes, roasted corn, black olives, cilantro, salsa
+• Veggies: diced tomatoes, pico de gallo, guacamole or avocado slices, jalapenos or green chiles, green onions, red onions, grilled peppers and onions, radishes, roasted corn, black olives, fresh cilantro, salsa

 nacho bar toppings in serving containers